Sending a Spacecraft to Interstellar Comet 2I/Borisov: Results

-Clearly both of these factors affect the communications link between the Earth's Deep Space Network and the travelling s/c.
-Furthermore, of particular relevance is the crucial period when the s/c is travelling close to the sun, including the burn at perihelion (at 7SR) known as the Solar Oberth maneuver.
+A secondary consideration along the interplanetary trajectory is the relative alignments of the s/c, the Earth and the Sun. \hlreviewthree{In particular two factors of importance are (a) whether there any periods where the spacecraft/Earth line-of-sight is obstructed by the sun and (b) whether there any periods where the spacecraft transits in front of the sun's disc.
+These factors affect the communications link between the Earth's Deep Space Network and the travelling s/c.
+Of particular relevance is the crucial period when the s/c is travelling close to the sun, including the burn at perihelion (at 7SR) known as the Solar Oberth maneuver.
 From Table \ref{table:indirectorb} one can find that the inclination of the trajectories firstly from Jupiter to 7SR and secondly from 7SR to 2I/Borisov are high at around \ang{109.5} with respect to the ecliptic.
-Indeed the s/c will be almost over the ecliptic North Pole with respect to the sun and so it is possible that no incidents of either (1) or (2) listed above occur.
-To confirm this an analysis was conducted into periods of (1) or (2) along the entire E-DSM-E-J-7SR-2I trajectory.
-The assumption is of a spherical sun of $radius=6,963,420km$.
-The results are shown in Table \ref{table:obscdata} and indeed \textbf{there are no periods of either obscuration or transit during this Solar Oberth Maneuver}, though there are two obscurations during the V$\infty$ Leveraging Maneuver which are of no great significance.
+Indeed the s/c will be almost over the ecliptic North Pole with respect to the sun and so it is possible that no incidents of either (a) or (b) occur.
+To confirm this an analysis was conducted into periods of (a) or (b) along the E-DSM-E-J-7SR-2I trajectory.
+The assumption is of a spherical sun of $radius$ = 6963420 km.
+The results revealed that there are indeed \textbf{no periods of either obscuration or transit during this Solar Oberth Maneuver.}}